 When choosing a damper, select one that will provide a tight seal at the top of the chimney fitting properly into the space.
 You will also want one that has easy access to the chain for efficiency in opening and closing the unit.
 For a damper that will stand the test of time, choose one constructed of aluminum or stainless steel.
 Both will help prevent rusting and corrosion of the damper’s components.

-Whether you are using wood logs or a gas burning system, it is important to keep the damper closed when utilizing the fireplace.
+Whether you are using wood logs or a gas burning system, it is important to keep the damper open when utilizing the fireplace.
 If kept closed, the damper can push gases, fumes, and debris into the home.
-The damper should only be opened when all ambers have been extinguished.
+The damper should only be closed when all ambers have been extinguished.
 You will also want to make sure the damper is kept clean and clear of debris so that it can open and close properly.

 Lindemann Chimney Service is proud to offer ENERGY TOP and Seal Tight Dampers – the best in the industry.
 Both models feature year-around protection while also being easy to use and maintain.
 Our team can help replace your existing leaky throat damper or add a damper to your current chimney system.